liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 # Signed MoasGroup eContent {#sec_econtent}

-The content of a MoasGroup is a single IP prefix and a list of ASes.
 A MoasGroup is formally defined as follows:

 ~~~
 RpkiSignedMoasGroup-2024